dryan/d3ploy/ROADMAP.md

 # D3ploy Briefcase Conversion Roadmap

-This roadmap outlines the complete conversion of d3ploy from a traditional Python package to a Briefcase console application with Textual interface.
+This roadmap outlines the complete conversion of d3ploy from a traditional Python package to a Briefcase console application with Rich-based interactive CLI.

 ## Phase 1: Breaking Change Warning Release